Jonathan Harris (b. Aug 27, 1979) is a visual artist, known for his work with data and storytelling.

 In 2007, he began to execute a series of experiential projects, in which he collected data directly from life.
 These include The Whale Hunt (2007), Balloons of Bhutan (2011), I Love Your Work (2013), and a forthcoming project about pictographs in the wilderness of Utah.

 In 2009, on his thirtieth birthday, he began a simple ritual of taking a photo and writing a short story each day, and posting them on the Internet before going to sleep.
-He continued this process for 440 days, and called the resulting project Today.
-His friend, the filmmaker Scott Thrift, made a short film about the project.
+He continued this practice for 440 days, and called the resulting project Today.
+His friend, the filmmaker Scott Thrift, made a short film about this process.

 From 2009-2012, he developed Cowbird, a public library of human experience, allowing people to share personal vignettes from their lives, which are automatically networked together, revealing the interconnectedness of human life.